Croesus: In popular culture

-The following, by Isaac Watts, is from the poem titled "False Greatness":
+The following, by Isaac Watts, is from the poem "False Greatness":

 Another literary example is "Croesus and Fate", a short story by Leo Tolstoy that is a retelling of the account of Croesus as told by Herodotus and Plutarch.

 Crœsus, King of Lydia, is a tragedy in five parts by Alfred Bate Richards, first published in 1845.

+To be "riche comme Crésus" is a popular French saying to describe the wealthiest of the wealthy, and gave its name to a TF1 game show Crésus, where the king is reimagined as a CGI skeleton, who has returned from the dead to give some of his money away to lucky contestants.

 On The Simpsons, the wealthy Montgomery Burns lives at the corner of Croesus and Mammon Streets.

-In “The Sopranos” season 4 episode 6, Ralph Cifaretto tells Artie Bucco “With what you take out of that bar, you must be sitting on money like King Croesus.”
+In The Sopranos season 4 episode 6, Ralph Cifaretto tells Artie Bucco “With what you take out of that bar, you must be sitting on money like King Croesus.”

 In Squidbillies season 6 episode 8, Dan Halen remarks that he paid Early Cuyler, who he said "left with cash in hand, rich as Croesus".

+In Ghosts (2019 TV series) season 1 episode 5, Julian Fawcett (played by Simon Farnaby) compares Barclays Beg-Chetwynde (played by Geoffrey McGivern) to Croesus, "Oh I remember this berk... rich as Croesus, loves the sound of his own voice."

+In East of Eden Chapter 34, John Steinbeck refers to Croesus to explain living a righteous life.
+Wealth will vanish as did with Croesus.
+So, the question one should ask to determine whether one lived a good life or not is “Was he loved or was he hated?
+Is his death felt as a loss or does a kind of joy come of it?”

+In 1968, English psychedelic pop band, World of Oz, released its single titled "King Croesus."

+In The Gilded Age (TV Series) season 3, episode 6, Mrs. Van Rhijin, played by Christine Baranski, describes her recently wealthy servant as “our Croesus-like footman.”